McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentProcedure.md

 ## Follow-up

-Look at each potential answer from parents to see next steps for recruitment for following-up with families.
+Look at each potential answer from parents to see the next steps for recruitment for following up with families.

  - Not every family agrees to participate in the study the first time we contact them.
 - Parents often need time to decide.
 It is our responsibility to re-contact these families 2 days after the initial contact.
 - Use *Follow-ups* button on *Family Information* page to show the families that we need to contact.
-The Note for next contact box includes the reason why we need to re-contact this family.
+The Note in the next contact box includes the reason why we need to re-contact this family.

 Please review some of the possible outcomes of a follow-up contact:

 **Parent agrees to participate with specific date/time**

-- If the date/time works for the experimenters update the schedule with study date/time and experimenters on the *Study Schedule* or *Family Information* page.
+- If the date/time works for the experimenters update the schedule with the study date/time and experimenters on the *Study Schedule* or *Family Information* page.
-- If the date/time does not work for us, offer another appointment date and time based on the experiementer's availability and Lab Calendar by calling the family.
+- If the date/time does not work for us, offer another appointment date and time based on the experimenter's availability and Lab Calendar by calling the family.

 [Refer to these instructions](#family-agrees,-appointment-time-decided)

 **Parent agrees to participate without a specific date/time**

-- Offer a study date/time based on experimenters availability on Lab Calendar by calling the family
+- Offer a study date/time based on experimenter's availability on Lab Calendar by calling the family

 ### Parent says "no" to participation
 - Thank the parent for their time